MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 1. Use Azure Cloud Shell

    Azure hosts Azure Cloud Shell, an interactive shell environment that you use through your browser.
 You can use either Bash or PowerShell with Cloud Shell to work with Azure services.
-You use the Cloud Shell preinstalled commands to run the code in this article without having to install anything on your local environment.
+You use the Cloud Shell preinstalled commands to run the code in this article.

    Start Cloud Shell by using one of these methods: